mdalpozzo/digitos/README.md

 ## Settings

-The settings page is enabled by default, and accessible both from the main menu and through the "gear" button in the play session screen.
+The settings page is enabled by default, and accessible both from the home and through the "gear" button in the play session screen.

 Settings are saved to local storage using the [`shared_preferences`](https://pub.dev/packages/shared_preferences)